Destinations Greece The Ionian Islands

 Book whichever has the suite category you want

-InsiderSister property Lesante Cape at Akrotiri is the family-friendly alternative — the brand is the same standard, the rate is similar, the cape is more dramatic.
+InsiderThe sister property, Lesante Cape at Akrotiri, is the family-friendly alternative: same brand standard, similar rate, a more dramatic cape.
 Book whichever has the suite category you want.

-Grecotel's flagship Corfu property — 30 acres on its own peninsula at Kommeno, four Blue Flag beaches, gardens that have been planted for fifty years, the kind of established luxury-resort scale most of the chain lacks.
+Grecotel's flagship Corfu property: 30 acres on its own peninsula at Kommeno, four Blue Flag beaches, gardens fifty years in the ground, the established resort scale most of the chain can't match.
 Reopens for the 2026 season on April 24.
-The mid-tier-luxury alternative to Ikos that doesn't trade on novelty.
+The mid-tier-luxury alternative to Ikos that isn't selling you novelty.

 What it's known for